 - Webmaster & Office Support

 - Maintenance Coordinator

 - Salmon Class Field Trip Coordinator

 - Towels & Smocks Laundry 2

 Fundraising is integral to our preschool’s operation.
-Throughout the year, we showcase the Fall Festival, the Children’s Film Festival, and a silent auction.
+Throughout the year, we showcase the Fall Festival, the Movie Matinee, and a silent auction.
 Our fundraising efforts build a strong community and provide funds for the preschool’s maintenance and scholarships.

 We believe a strong community builds a better school.
 In class, we have a unique opportunity to connect with other co-op families on a daily basis.
 We also arrange social events like summer playdates and our annual picnic to strengthen our community.

 During our parent-only meetings, we discuss class activities, upcoming events, and preschool business, and our parent educator leads us in variety of early childhood development topics.

 We kick off the school year with Parent Orientation in September.
 Throughout the year, each family participates in a set-up shift at the start of the year, one monthly cleaning during the year, and a final maintenance and cleaning shift at the end of the year.
 Each is about a three hour time commitment.

 Do you have any questions or want to connect with our community?
 We’d love to hear from you!
 Give us a call or drop us note, and we’ll get back to you shortly.